Datadog as a First-Class Tool for SRE Agents

 Wrappers, not raw API

-Each tool is a Python wrapper, not a raw HTTP call from the prompt.
-The wrapper enforces sane defaults, scope limits, and result shape.
+Every tool is a Python wrapper, not a raw HTTP call assembled from the prompt.
+The wrapper is where defaults, scope limits, and result shape are enforced, which is what makes the agent’s behaviour predictable across thousands of runs.

 Rate limiting